Levitator1/cross-gcc/README.md

 - "hf": This means "hard float".
 The Pi Zero has a hardware vector unit which serves as a hardware floating point unit.
 The GCC build script does not know what "hf" means, so it is necessary to specify additionally, to use hard float.
 This is explained in Step 6.

-You can consult the contents of "config.sub" in an autoconf build tree to see examples of supported triplet elements.
+You can consult the contents of "config.sub" in an autoconf source tree to see examples of supported triplet elements.
 Most GNU packages use autoconf as their build system.
 Again, though, we are targeting an existing system, so we will just dumbly copy whatever the target's native compiler was built with.